c1barry/c1barry.github.io/_pages/publications.md

  -->

-# Enabling Smartphone Pupillometry using a Facial Identification Camera in At-Home Environments
+## Enabling Smartphone Pupillometry using a Facial Identification Camera in At-Home Environments
-Submitted to CHI Conference on Human Factors in Computing Systems, September 2021
+Best Paper Honorable Mention at CHI 2022 Conference on Human Factors in Computing Systems

-In this paper, we introduce a novel smartphone-based pupillometer to allow for future development in clinical research surrounding at-home pupil measurements.
+We introduce a novel smartphone-based pupillometer to allow for future development in clinical research surrounding at-home pupil measurements.

+Citation will be available after CHI 2022 Conference in May

-# Tenets Towards Smartphone-based Medical Tricorder
+## Tenets Towards Smartphone-based Medical Tricorder
 Published in MobiSys 2021: DigiBiom, Workshop on the Future of Digital Biomarkers, 2021

 This paper presents a vision for smartphone based medical tricorders and draws out the challenges to realizing successful smartphone-based medical sensing solutions.